ChainSafe/lodestar/merge-scripts/README.md

 So just give it a go and fire away your merge setup command!

+A comprehensive setup guide on how to use this merge script can be found here: https://hackmd.io/@philknows/rJegZyH9q

 ### Supported Networks

 Look for the .vars file in the folder to see what networks are supported.
 Here are a few examples